rupaai/SecureAndPrivateAIScholarshipChallenge_by_Facebook/README.md

 # Secure And Private AI Scholarship Challenge by Facebook
+Privacy in modern world has become a new crisis.
+Introduction of deep learning has made things more difficult as deep learning needs huge data chunk to function properly.
+However, if that data is gone to an undesired hand, one might have to suffer.
+To solve the issue, a new research filed has taken place which is how to secure privacy.
 ## Lesson 2 (Complete)
 I have completed the following tasks on this lesson:
 - Single Layer Neural Network using PyTorch.